 Have you been using any of these?
 If so which one would you recommend?
 Or maybe we have missed your favorite free tool.
 Do share and let us know.

-7 free Data Recovery Software to recover deleted files in Windows 7 may also interest you.
+These Free Data Recovery Software to recover deleted files in Windows may also interest you.